XeNn7012/API-DRF/README.md

 >

->Go to this link  http://127.0.0.1:8000/api/2        #### To update and change the last number in the link which is pk.
-You will find same as above but
-                                                     instead of POST you will find PUT.
-Enter the data as same as above and click on PUT.
+>Go to this link  http://127.0.0.1:8000/api/2        #### To update and change the last number in the link which is primary key.
+You will find same as above but instead of POST you will find PUT.
+Enter the data as same as the above and click on PUT.
 Data will be updated
                                                          And also to delete data follow same where you will find Delete button.